chasmani/piecewise-regression/docs/README.rst

 	====================================================================================================

 	Davies test for existence of at least 1 breakpoint: p=5.13032e-295 (e.g. p<0.05 means reject null hypothesis of no breakpoints at 5% significance)

+This includes estimates for all the model variables, along with confidence intervals.
+The Davies test is a hypothesis test for the existence of at least one breakpoint, against the null hypothesis of no breakpoints.

 There are also tools for plotting data: ::